Rod Downey: Publications

-He is also the author or co-author of over 200 research papers, including a highly cited sequence of four papers with Michael Fellows and Karl Abrahamson setting the foundation for the study of parameterised complexity.
+Downey has edited or co-edited nine books including Turing's Legacy which was an ACM Computing Reviews notable book for 2014.
+He is also the author or co-author of around 300 research papers, including a highly cited sequence of four papers with Michael Fellows and Karl Abrahamson setting the foundation for the study of parameterised complexity.

 Awards and honours

 In 1990, Downey won the Hamilton Research Award from the Royal Society of New Zealand.
 In 1992, Downey won the Research Award of the New Zealand Mathematical Society "for penetrating and prolific investigations that have made him a leading expert in many aspects of recursion theory, effective algebra and complexity".

 In 1994, he won the New Zealand Association of Scientists Research Award, and became a fellow of the Royal Society of New Zealand in 1996.
 In 2006, he became the first New Zealand-based mathematician to give an Invited Lecture at the International Congress of Mathematicians.